 For those interested, click here to check out Mark’s website.

-Be sure to stop by the Writer’s Toolbox for free, useful tools that no author should go without.
 Image courtesy of Simon & His Camera via Flickr, Creative Commons.